 Sustainability, finance and strategy departments no longer work in isolation, but speak a common language – the financial impact of ESG measures. - Clear business case for ESG initiatives:

-The Impact Value Score enables companies to evaluate ESG measures not only qualitatively, but also with clear figures - this facilitates investment decisions and internal communication. - Benchmarking and optimization:
+The Return on Impact Score enables companies to evaluate ESG measures not only qualitatively but also with clear figures – this facilitates investment decisions and internal communication.

 Companies can compare their ESG performance with competitors, identify best practices and continuously improve their strategy.